 - Allowing event donations during the registration process

-- Setting up donation kiosks or giving volunteers the ability to take in-person donations (hint: this is also handy for selling raffle tickets and other items!)
+- Having a giving app so staff and volunteers have the ability to take in-person donations (hint: this is also handy for selling raffle tickets and other items!)

 - Creating a text-to-donate keyword for your event and including it on event signage and other materials